betajs/betajs-dynamics/docsrc/tutorials/helloworld.md

 ```

-This last part activates the dynamic and actually links the HTML with the Javascript.
+This last part activates the dynamic and binds the HTML to the JS controller.